ucd-csl/Scapade/README.md

 ### 3.3 - Word Corrections Using Phoneme Method <a name="results_word_corrections"><a/>

-A notebook linking to all of the word correction results for the CMU method across the datasets using SymSpell as the comparison method can be seen in [corrected_words.md](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/data_analysis/corrected_words.md).
+A notebook linking to all of the word correction results for the phoneme method across the datasets using SymSpell as the comparison method can be seen in [corrected_words.md](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/data_analysis/corrected_words.md).

 To view the word corrections for each dataset and comparison method, navigate to the folder [results](https://github.com/robertyoung2/nlp_phoneme_spelling/tree/master/data_analysis/results).
 This is broken down by:

 * Dataset eg. Birkbeck, Aspell, Zeeko, Holbrook, Wikipedia.
 * Within each dataset is a sub-directory of the compared methods.
-For example, for the dataset birkbeck, comparing SymSpell against the CMU Phonemes method you would go to [/results/birkbeck/symspell_cmu_phonemes/](https://github.com/robertyoung2/nlp_phoneme_spelling/tree/master/data_analysis/results/birkbeck/symspell_cmu_phonemes).
+For example, for the dataset birkbeck, comparing SymSpell against the Phonemes method you would go to [/results/birkbeck/symspell_cmu_phonemes/](https://github.com/robertyoung2/nlp_phoneme_spelling/tree/master/data_analysis/results/birkbeck/symspell_cmu_phonemes).
 In here there are three csv file which show the words corrected by both methods, and the unique word corrections by one or other methods.

 ## 4.0 - Word List to Phoneme Sequence - G2P <a name="g2p_update"><a/>